datopian/playbook/onboarding/README.md

 ## Tech Onboarding

 :::warning
-**Only** technical joiners -- engineeers, designers, developers etc -- need do this section.
+**Only** technical joiners -- engineers, designers, developers, etc. -- need do this section.
 Apprentices also can (and should) skip this.
 :::

-Let's get started with your [Technical Onboarding &raquo;][tech]
+Let's get started with your [Technical Onboarding &raquo;][tech].

 [tech]: ./tech/

 ## Meeting your Mentor / Buddy

-Usually, you will have a mentor/buddy to accompany in your journey to Datopianhood 🚀 If they haven't already arranged a meeting with you this would be a good time to ping them via chat and arrange something 😃
+Usually, you will have a mentor/buddy to accompany you in your journey to Datopianhood 🚀.
+If they haven't already arranged a meeting with you, this would be a good time to ping them via chat and arrange something. 😃

 ## Getting Help and Finding Stuff

 We're fully remote so our equivalents of all the standard office chatting takes place online either in Chat 💬 or on video calls 📺

-So if you need help 🙋 or just want to hang out here's a list of the best places to start:
+So if you need help 🙋 or just want to hang out, here's a list of the best places to start:

-* [Onboarding channel](https://chat.google.com/room/AAAAQmJneCg) -- may be the best place for you right at the start
+* [Onboarding channel](https://chat.google.com/room/AAAAQmJneCg) -- May be the best place for you right at the start.
-* [The Watercooler](https://chat.google.com/room/AAAAVJ0Vn3Q) -- if you just want to hang out
+* [The Watercooler](https://chat.google.com/room/AAAAVJ0Vn3Q) -- If you just want to hang out.

-Also you can just message anyone direct and they'll be happy to help -- we are a friendly bunch 🤗
+Also, you can just message anyone direct and they'll be happy to help -- we are a friendly bunch. 🤗

-In terms of finding stuff the best place to start is here in this handbook.
+In terms of finding stuff, the best place to start is here in this handbook.
 Next up would be to look in Google Drive. 🗄️